RussOakham/Avengers-Snap/TESTING.md

 Note: Microsoft released Internet Explorer in 2013 and ceased active development in 2015, when Microsoft Edge was released as it's replacement, as evidenced by [this article](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/the-perils-of-using-internet-explorer-as-your-default-browser/ba-p/331732) from Microsoft's design team.
 Since 2015 Microsoft has been actively encouraging users to adopt Edge over Explorer, with the only remaining updates for IE, being security patches and bug fixes.

 ## Testing User Stories
+ - As a curious user, I want the home screen to be visually appealing, as this will positively aid my decision in whether I want to play the game.

+ - As a user, I want the site to be easy and intuitive to navigate.

+ - As a user, I want to easily access the game, tutorials, difficulty and audio controls for the website.

+ - As a user, I want to be able to choose a difficulty level for the game and know how the game changes across difficulty.

+ - As a user, I want to be able to restart the game if necessary, without having to navigate away from the game screen.

+ - As a user, I want to be able to keep track of the number of moves I make and the time I take to complete the game, so I can try to improve on future plays.

+ - As a user, I want the cards to be randomised, so the image locations are different with each replay.

 ## Issues I had to overcome